 1. May Protect The Liver

 A mice study found that oral lotus root powder could prevent non-alcoholic fatty liver disease.
-Researchers found that lotus roots could suppress inflammatory gene expression associated with the condition, increase serum adiponectin levels, and protect the liver (4).
+Researchers found that lotus roots could suppress inflammatory gene expression associated with the condition, increase serum adiponectin levelsi XA measurement of adiponectin, a hormone released by the fat tissue that helps regulate insulin in the body and fights inflammation. , and protect the liver (4).
+Fermented lotus root extract may improve liver detoxification capacity and repair the liver cells damaged due to alcoholism.
+It may have a therapeutic effect on acute alcoholism issues (5).

 2. May Protect Against Stomach Ulcers